jjvanzon/JJs-Music-Production-2020-2024/README.md

 - Analyze musical / harmonic content for opportunities to vary
 - One complicated loop may contain so much musical information that you might build a whole track around it.
-- There are only so many audible frequencies to saturate.
+- Remember there are only so many audible frequencies you can saturate.

 ### Expression